Work more efficiently with keywords and synonyms:

 Any Tag requires Lightroom 3 or higher, Lightroom CC 2015, or Lightroom Classic.
 (The newer cloud-focused Lightroom doesn’t support plugins.)

-2. If you’re upgrading from a previous version of Any Tag, exit Lightroom and replace the existing anytag.lrplugin folder with the new one extracted from the downloaded .zip.
+- If you’re upgrading from a previous version of Any Tag, exit Lightroom, delete the existing anytag.lrplugin folder, and replace it with the new one extracted from the downloaded .zip.
 Restart Lightroom and you’re done.

 The free trial is for 30 days – after that, you’ll need to buy a license.